Arden-Jacobs/AI-For-Everyone/README.md

 - Practical guidance on applying AI in various contexts
 - Ethical considerations and societal impact of AI

-## Contributing

-We welcome contributions to enhance the course content and make AI more accessible to everyone.
-Please follow our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Contact

 For any questions or feedback, please reach out to [deeplearning.ai](https://www.deeplearning.ai).